tbnobed/techsched/deployment_steps.md

   - Make sure the web service can reach the database container
   - Check if the database is at capacity (memory/disk)
   - Restart the database container: `docker-compose restart db`

+- If you encounter database schema errors (e.g., "column X does not exist"):
+  - Run the update_database.sh script to add missing columns
+  - This is especially important after PostgreSQL version upgrades
+  - If the error persists, check if the column exists in models.py but not in the database
+  - For a full schema reset (last resort), use the backup/restore process

 - If the application crashes:
   - Review application logs: `docker-compose logs web`